Contact Us

 • Cleanliness

 Electronic devices cannot function without PCBs, which is why they must be able to work without fault.
-A PCB assembly may become highly susceptible to corrosion when residues like inorganic salts, acids, and other inorganic acids leave behind during manufacturing and soldering.
-As a result, your electrical device may end its useful life without warning due to corrosion.
+A PCB assembly can be highly prone to corrosion.
+This happens when manufacturers and solderers leave behind residues, like inorganic salts and acids, during the process.
+As a result, your electrical device may end its useful life without warning because of corrosion.

 • Quality